 Dream radio

-The people involved in the study were usually awakened after a positive response to get them to report on their dreams.
-In some cases, external inputs were remembered as external or superimposed on the dream; in others, they have been told as coming from something within the dream (eg a radio).
+The people involved in the study were usually woken up after a positive response to get them to report their dreams.
+In some cases, external inputs were remembered as external to or superimposed on the dream; in others, they were told as coming from something within the dream (e.g. a radio).

 In the published study, the researchers draw a comparison between trying to communicate with dreaming people and making contact with an astronaut in space.
-It is the immediacy of the responses that makes this new approach so exciting.
+It's the immediacy of responses that makes this new approach so exciting.

 Communicating with those who are dreaming in the REM phase: possible applications

-The research could be useful for the future study of dreams, memory and the importance of sleep in fixing memories.
-It may also be useful in treating sleep disorders.
-Later it might even give us a way to "train" what we see in our dreams during REM sleep.
+The research could be useful for future studies of dreams, memory and the importance of sleep in fixing memories.
+It could also be useful in treating sleep disorders.
+Later it might even give us a way to “train” what we see in our dreams during REM sleep.

-“These repeated interactive dream observations, documented by four independent laboratory groups, are crucial.
-They show that the phenomenological and cognitive characteristics of dreams can be interrogated in real time, ”the researchers write in their paper.
+“These repeated observations of interactive dreaming, documented by four independent laboratory groups, are crucial.
+They demonstrate that the phenomenological and cognitive characteristics of dreaming can be interrogated in real time,” the researchers write in their paper.

-This channel of communication with the REM phase is relatively unexplored.
-It can allow for a variety of practical applications and a new strategy for the empirical exploration of dreams.
+This communication channel with REM sleep is relatively unexplored.
+It may enable a variety of practical applications and a new strategy for the empirical exploration of dreams.